 At the Tour de France, there was still no word from Katusha-Alpecin, but in August Adams and the team began talks in earnest.

 Then in October, Israel Cycling Academy officially confirmed the takeover and began the process of choosing the Katusha-Alpecin riders they wanted to ride alongside the existing riders that would be staying on.

 One Katusha riders who found a place for himself within the new team was British time trial champion Alex Dowsett, who told Cycling Weekly about his stressful and chaotic 2019 season in an interview.

-The ICA project was conceived in almost parable-worthy fashion, through a fortuitous meeting between Israeli billionaire Ron Baron and retired WorldTour and Tinkoff rider Ran Margiolot, at the summit of the Nes-Harim climb near Jerusalem while both were out on their bikes.
+The ICA project was conceived in almost parable-worthy fashion, through a fortuitous meeting between Israeli Ron Baron and retired WorldTour and Tinkoff rider Ran Margiolot, at the summit of the Nes-Harim climb near Jerusalem while both were out on their bikes.

 Since then, the impact has spread far beyond bike racing.

 As part of the team’s first WorldTour training camp in December the riders, including Dowsett, Greipel and Rick Zabel, visited the Bartali Youth Leadership School in Ben Shemen, 25km from Tel Aviv.

 The “high-performance boarding school” is home to a small group of students from different religious and social backgrounds who are all learning through a combined curriculum of cycling training and leadership classes.

 As part of their visit, the WorldTour pros helped the kids build a cyclocross course, working in the 25-degree heat of an Israeli December to give them a facility that would let them train later into the evening.